CzternastyHembre/IT1901-ITP/docs/Release 1/README.md

 Throughout the project the group uses issues to easily delegate tasks to other developers working on the project.
 The issues was made with labels, a due date and an assignee.
 The issues would also have a description that would explain what needs to be done in the issue.
 For bigger issues there would also be checkboxes for the developers to check if a part of the issue was finished.

-When commiting a new feature, in the commit message the developers would use the # every issue has to link to the issue they have been working on or finished.
+When commiting a new feature, in the commit message the developers would use the "#" to link to the issue they have been working on or finished.
 This ensures that the when a commit happens the other developers could see what issue it belongs to.

 ### Labels
 All of the issues that was created in the first release has a label to mark what kind of issue or task this is.
 The main labels that was used was: